CivicActions/ssp-toolkit/docs/ssp.md

 #### LINCS specific control or LINCS Responsibility

-CivicActions internal users for LINCS uses Group Policy to enforce password lifetime restrictions.
+LINCS enforces password lifetime restrictions.
 The password lifetime settings for internal accounts is as follows:

-* Minimum restriction of zero (0) days and
+* Minimum restriction of zero (1) days and

 * Maximum restriction of ninety (90) days before a password change is required.

-The LINCS application has no interaction with Active Directory; all password requirements are managed within the application itself.

-#### Amazon Web Services (AWS) US-East/West control support

-The system partially inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: changing/refreshing authenticator requirements.